Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Introduction

 where $\Delta$ denotes the first-difference operator.
-To answer this question, we begin by deriving a general causal decomposition of the aforementioned DPDEs (Lemma \ref{thm:2sls-fwl}).
-Implicit in this decomposition, and more generally in our goal of causal inference, is the possibility that \eqref{eq:DPDM} and \eqref{eq:DPDM-fd} are \textit{not} structural models of the outcome-generating process, for example because of the possibility of treatment effect heterogeneity.
-This attempt to link such instrumented first-difference estimators of a reduced-form model to interpretations in terms of aggregated heterogeneous treatment effects (TE) is one contribution of this paper.
+To answer this question, we begin by deriving a general causal decomposition of the estimands of these DPDEs (Lemma \ref{thm:iv-fwl}).
+Implicit in this decomposition, and more generally in our goal of causal inference, is the possibility that \eqref{eq:DPDM} and \eqref{eq:DPDM-fd} are \textit{not} structural models of the outcome-generating process, for example, because of possible heterogeneity in treatment effects (TEs).
+Our analysis reveals a link between the instrumented first-difference estimators in a reduced-form model of \emph{observed} outcomes (\ref{eq:DPDM}) and the heterogeneous TEs on \emph{potential} outcomes.